srinathvrao/srinathvrao.github.io/_pages/about.md

 ---

 Hi!
-I'm Srinath- a Systems Software Engineer, working at ServiceNow, Kirkland, WA, since July '23.
+I'm Srinath- a Senior Software Engineer working at ServiceNow, in Kirkland, since July '23.

+I'm open to backend/infra SWE roles.
+I write Java with Dagger and Undertow, Python with Django, and TypeScript/React.
+I build on AWS and GCP.

+I like building cool apps and occasionally write blog posts [here](https://srinathvrao.github.io/year-archive/).

+#### My story:
-I was a Master's Student in CS @ Arizona State University.
+I worked as a Software Engineer Intern at ServiceNow in San Diego, and as a Machine Learning Intern at AstraZeneca.
+I got my Master's in CS from Arizona State.

-I worked as a Software Engineer Intern at [ServiceNow](https://www.linkedin.com/company/servicenow/) in San Diego, where I worked on distributing Operating Systems and Text Processing pipelines.
-I was also a Machine Learning Intern at [AstraZeneca](https://www.linkedin.com/company/astrazeneca/), where I applied ML algorithms to Drug discovery.
-I was a Computer Vision Research intern at IIITD&M Kancheepuram, India, where I co-wrote 2 papers on face recognition in dark environments; and gender and facial expression classification.
+I was also a Computer Vision Research intern at IIITD&M Kancheepuram, India, where I co-wrote 2 papers on face recognition in dark environments; and gender and facial expression classification.

-I like solving Rubik's cubes and watching TV shows.
-Recently, I've been exploring bouldering.